Akshat30/cse151Aproject/README.md

 anything on k-fold cross valid, hyper parameters?

 ## Plan for Next model
 For our next model, we want to continue the trend of using models that can capture non-linear relationships.
 One possibility is kernel ridge regression, although we currently don't have an overfitting problem and the model could be computationally expensive.
 Another possibility is a random forest regressor, which could also help with capturing relationships between features and the popularity of a song.
+We also want to look into searching for more features on the Spotify API, and generating more features from those.
+This is because we are unable to find strong correlation with popularity, at the moment.

 ## Conclusion
 Overall, the 2nd model was a success in that we improved both training and testing error without seeing much overfitting.
 The model was able to perform well due to its innate design in using an ensemble of models as well as our data being standardized and scaled.
-Hyper-parameter tuning could definitely add to this model, and is something we will explore in the future.
+More signifianct hyper-parameter tuning could definitely add to this model, and is something we will explore in the future.